 But what makes a chatbot anyway?

-AI technology has recently grown exponentially in machine and natural language learning.
+AI technology has recently grown exponentially in a machine and natural language learning.
 As a result, we’ve been encountering them on more and more platforms.

-A chatbot or “conversational agent software” simulates human conversation with a real person through text chats or voice commands.
+A chatbot or “conversational agent software” simulates a human conversation with a real person through text chats or voice commands.
 It allows companies to create fast and helpful conversations with users from any culture since it doesn’t require advanced technology on their side.

 What industries use them and where?

 Many companies from various industries have already implemented them.
-Natural language chatbots can search for information like for booking tickets, ordering food, asking for directions, searching for products and so on.
+Natural language chatbots can search for information like booking tickets, ordering food, asking for directions, searching for products, and so on.
 Big companies like Facebook have also enabled chatbot integration throughout their platforms.
 In turn, this has made customer-company communication even easier.

 A customer support chatbot can assist users 24/7.
 This reduces company costs and also saves a lot of time for real agents.
-This way they only need to handle more complex enquiries that a bot can’t answer.
+This way they only need to handle more complex inquiries that a bot can’t answer.